100 iconic moments from music history

-The singer released her debut studio album "The Fame" on Aug.
+Lady Gaga released her debut studio album "The Fame '' on Aug.
 19, 2008.
-It would top the charts in multiple countries and become one of the bestselling albums the following year.
+It topped the charts in multiple countries and became one of the bestselling albums the following year.

 Kanye West interrupts Taylor Swift at the MTV Video Music Awards

-Just after Taylor Swift accepted an award for best female video at the 2009 MTV Video Music Awards, Kanye West rushed on stage to proclaim that Beyoncé had one of the best videos of all time.
-West would be met with severe backlash from the public, including President Barack Obama, who called him "a jacka**."
+Just after Taylor Swift accepted an award for Best Female Video at the 2009 MTV Video Music Awards, Kanye West rushed on stage to proclaim that Beyoncé had one of the best videos of all time.
+West was met with severe backlash from the public, including President Barack Obama, who called him "a jacka**."

 Taylor Swift becomes youngest winner of top CMA Award

-The singer took home the Country Music Association Award for entertainer of the year in 2009, along with three other awards.
-Just 19, Swift would be the youngest person in history to take the top honor at the CMA Awards.
+Taylor Swift took home the Country Music Association Award for Entertainer of the Year in 2009, as well as three other awards.
+Just 19, Swift was the youngest person in history to take the top honor at the CMA Awards.

 Beyoncé wins six Grammy Awards

-The singer became the first woman in history to take home six Grammy Awards in one night in 2010.
-Adele would tie with her two years later after her album "21" surged in popularity.
+Beyoncé became the first woman in history to take home six Grammy Awards in one night in 2010.
+Adele tied with her two years later after her album "21" surged in popularity.